nirmal711/Quantum-Computing-Emulator/README.md

 ```
 ### 2. Run Simulation

-Go to the run/ directory
+Go to the run/ directory:

 To run with UI (debug mode):
 ```bash
 make debug